-- Streamlining of ethics processes: all research ethics assessments and applications are administered through a new, central online system. - Audit Policy: The University has developed an audit review policy which undertakes an annual review of several research projects which have undertaken review by the Research Ethics Panel.
-Audits can also be triggered where a complaint/concern is raised around a research project. - Review of policies and procedures: procedures under the remit of RBI are reviewed on annual basis to ensure that procedures meet national and professional standards/frameworks. - Introduction of mandatory ethics and integrity training: as highlighted above, from September 2023 all students and research active staff will be required to complete a course tailored to their professional level in research ethics and integrity through Epigeum.
+- Streamlining of ethics processes: all research ethics assessments and applications are administered through a central online system. - Audit Policy: The University has developed an audit review policy which undertakes an annual review of several research projects which have undertaken review by the Research Ethics Panel.
+Audits can also be triggered where a complaint/concern is raised around a research project. - Review of policies and procedures: procedures under the remit of RBI are reviewed on annual basis to ensure that procedures meet national and professional standards/frameworks.